 Most WCPARC parks have trails providing places to hike, walk, jog and enjoy the beauty of nature.
-Because of the disturbance to nature classes and wildlife, recreational/exercise jogging is not allowed on paths labeled as Nature Trails.
+Because of the disturbance to wildlife and nature programs, recreational/exercise jogging is not allowed on paths labeled as Nature Trails.

 Learn about the County Greenways and Border-to-Border trail.

 Independence Lake offers a paved multi-use path as well as nature trails.
-The paved path passes through wooded areas, travels over marshes and follows the edge of the lake, making it a very scenic path well worth the walk.
-The paved path is approximately two miles in length and is great for jogging, walking, riding or rolling.
+The scenic paved path passes through wooded areas, traverses marshes, and follows the edge of the lake.
+The paved path is approximately two miles in length and is great for jogging, walking, riding or rollerblading.

-More than three miles of trails take you through wetlands, woodlots and prairie areas with rare plant species.
-They offer great birding opportunities.
-A special place to visit on your hike is the observation tower.
-This tower overlooks a scenic wetland offering great views of wildlife.
-There is something for everyone who loves nature.
+More than three miles of trails take you through wetlands, woodlots and prairie areas with rare plant species, offer great birding opportunities.
+A special place to visit on your hike is the observation tower that overlooks a scenic wetland offering great views of wildlife.
+The park offers something for everyone who loves nature.

 Jogging is offered at the Recreation Center on the 1/12th mile track.
 The track is closed from 1:30 to 2 p.m.
 Monday through Friday for cleaning.
 Children under 12 must be accompanied by a parent or guardian when on the track.